Fully vaccinated people can travel safely again, CDC says

+NEW YORK (AP) — Add travel to the activities vaccinated Americans can safely enjoy again, according to new U.S. guidance issued Friday.

-The Atlanta-based Centers for Disease Control and Prevention updated its guidance on Friday to say fully vaccinated people can travel within the U.S. without getting tested for the coronavirus or going into quarantine afterward.
+The Centers for Disease Control and Prevention updated its guidance to say fully vaccinated people can travel within the U.S. without getting tested for the coronavirus or going into quarantine afterward.

-The CDC also said more than 100 million Americans — or about one-third of the population — have received at least the first dose of the COVID vaccine.
+According to the CDC, more than 100 million people in the U.S. — or about 30% of the population — have received at least one dose of a COVID-19 vaccine.
 A person is considered fully vaccinated two weeks after receiving the last required dose.

-The agency had said it would update its guidance as more people got vaccinated and evidence mounted about the protection the shots provide.
+The agency has said it would update its guidance on allowed activities for vaccinated people as more people get the shots and evidence mounts about the protection they provide.

+Outside a San Francisco convention center, Kara Roche, a consultant with a tech company, welcomed the news after getting her second Pfizer shot.

+“I’m thrilled that this summer there might be opportunities for us to go somewhere," she said.

+Roche said she normally travels overseas for vacation at least twice a year.
+Since the pandemic started, she’s only traveled to Utah and Texas for work.

+“I’ll still be cautious.
+I’m not looking to go on a cruise.
+I’m not looking to be in mass crowds and I’ll probably not go overseas," she said.
+“But absolutely, if it’s open and the CDC says we can do it, I’m looking forward to going somewhere in the states."

-The CDC is sticking to its guidance for unvaccinated people to avoid unnecessary travel.
+For people who haven't been fully vaccinated, the CDC is sticking to its recommendation to avoid unnecessary travel.
 If they do travel, the agency says to get tested one to three days before the trip, and three to five days after.
 People should also stay home and quarantine for seven days after travel, even if their COVID-19 test is negative, the agency says.

+According to data through Thursday from Johns Hopkins University, the U.S. is averaging 66,000 daily new cases this past week, up from 55,000 two weeks ago.

 The new guidance says: